 TRACHEA: The trachea is composed of several C-shaped cartilage rings and is coated with the same mucosal and cilial cells as the nasal air passages.
 Mucus produced by the cells traps air contaminants to protect the lungs.
 The trachea divides into the right and left main stem bronchi at the carina.

-BRONCHI: The bronchi are hollow tubes which are supported by cartilage rings.
-The air passages are first called bronchi at the carina and are considered bronchi until they become near microscopic bronchioles.
+BRONCHI: The bronchi are hollow tubes that are supported by cartilage rings.
+The air passages are first called bronchi at the carina and are considered bronchi until they become near-microscopic bronchioles.

 BRONCHIOLES: The bronchioles are thin, hollow tubes that contain smooth muscle and can contract and relax, unlike the bronchi they do not have any cartilage rings.
 Air flows from the bronchi to the bronchioles, where the air then reaches the end of the airway which terminates at the alveoli.

 ALVEOLI: The alveoli are clusters of tiny thin-walled sacs that look like grapes on a vine.
 Each alveolus is surrounded by capillary blood vessels where oxygen and carbon dioxide exchange at a rapid rate.

 PULMONARY CAPILLARIES: The capillaries associated with the alveoli are called "pulmonary capillaries" because their primary role is the exchange of gases with the air (pulm-).